Ensyllis/SemanticATS/README.md

 ## P.S.
 Need Help?
 If something's not working, reach out.
 I built this in 4 days but happy to help you set it up on your servers.
 If you're in Chicago, buy me a good coffee/drink and we can debug together.

-Made with caffeine and mild frustration with traditional ATS systems.